 Black bean and corn succotash accompanies barbecued portobello mushrooms in this healthy recipe adapted from Eating Well magazine.
+Use your favorite BBQ sauce to switch up the flavor.
 Get our Barbecued Portobello Mushrooms with Black Bean and Corn Succotash recipe.

 Portobello mushrooms are considered the vegetarian stand-in for meat on a burger, even if all the two have in common is being brown, round, and grilled.
 In this cheesy, double-decker sandwich, a slathering of pesto and a crunchy ciabatta bun add extra flavor and texture, for a truly tasty veggie burger.
 Get our Double-Decker Portobello Burger recipe.

 While sliced onions caramelize on the stove, portobello mushrooms roast and bread cubes toast in the oven.
-Layer the onions, bread, and some Gruyère cheese in the roasted mushroom caps and broil until golden brown.
+Layer the onions, bread, and some Gruyère cheese in the roasted mushroom caps and broil until golden brown for a fully edible take on French onion soup.
 Get our Portobellos Stuffed with French Onion Soup recipe.

-This stylish and substantial baked eggs dish from David Lebovitz is a fine anchor for a civilized brunch, with champagne (leave the mimosas for another occasion), an impeccably dressed farmers’ market salad, and buttery toasted levain.
+This stylish and substantial baked eggs dish adapted from David Lebovitz is a fine anchor for a civilized brunch, with straight-up Champagne (leave the mimosas for another occasion), an impeccably dressed farmers’ market salad, and buttery toasted levain.
 Get our Baked Eggs with Kale, Portobellos, and Feta recipe.

 You’ve seen radicchio and mushrooms served together before.
 But throwing them on the grill and finishing everything with a sweet balsamic vinegar reduction livens up the bitter radicchio and earthy mushrooms.
+Try searing them in a skillet if grilling isn’t going to work.
 Get our Grilled Portobello and Radicchio Salad recipe.

 A traditional muffuletta (or muffaletta) sandwich is usually piled with capicola, salami, and mortadella, but arguably the most important ingredient is the olive salad.
 Packed with tons of briny olive salad, our vegetarian version of the sandwich is short on meat but not on flavor.
 Get our Portobello Muffuletta recipe.

 These flavorful vegetarian tacos are filled with savory mushrooms, spicy poblano peppers, and sweet onions.
 A variety of garnishes make this a fun hands-on meal.
-Super easy.
+Super easy, too.
 Get our Portobello Tacos recipe.